vividos/WhereToFly/src/App/Resources/Assets/info/manual.md

 New layers can be imported with the ![Add layers](images/layers-plus.svg) button.
 A menu is shown to select which kind of layer to import:

-- Import CZML Layer: Lets you import .czml files in the Cesium JSON format
+- Import CZML Layer: Lets you import .czml files in the Cesium JSON format.
 - Import OpenAir airspaces: Lets you import airspaces in the OpenAir text format.
 - Download from web: Lets you download files to import from the web.